MINI Electric running costs

 Should you want the full package, with all servicing, tyres and brakes included, MINI will charge you £30 per month – a theoretical saving of £10 per month.
 As the MINI Electric’s service plan is condition-based, it’s not possible to nail down service intervals.
 How often you need your car serviced will depend on myriad factors including your driving style and how many miles you do.

 As an electric car, the MINI Electric is currently exempt from vehicle excise duty (VED).
-It also sits in the very lowest company-car tax band, resulting in favourable Benefit-in-Kind (BiK) tax.
-It’s worth noting that the 0% BiK rate for the current tax year will rise to 1% in 2021/22 and 2% in 2022/23.
+It also sits in the very lowest company-car tax band, as the Benefit-in-Kind (BiK) tax rate for electric cars for 2021/22 is only 1%.
+Although it is worth noting that the rate will rise to 2% for 2022/23.
 Regardless, the MINI will continue to fall into the very lowest bracket.
 All this makes it an appealing option for private buyers and those running one as a company car.

 In This Review